 - The SDK itself also has an html file where Radiocrafts has laid out detailed descriptions of all necessary instructions needed to use the SDK effectively.

-So, download your own RIIM SDK here and start testing and prototyping your own RIIM network!
+So, download your own RIIM SDK and RIIM Dashboard here and start testing and prototyping your own RIIM network!